ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The Benefactor Circle add-on extends the feature set of the free and open-source core version of Set-OutlookSignatures, so make sure that the core version is working correctly before requesting a trial version.
 If you look for help implementing the free and open-source core version of Set-OutlookSignatures, go through the Quick Start Guide in the readme file, open an issue at GitHub, or contact us: We are happy to help you implement Set-OutlookSignatures in your own environment as part of our fee-based support.

-As soon as the open-source core version is running, it is time to take the next step: <strong>Send us your <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">trial version request</a> to gain access to a full-featured 14-day trial license.</strong>
+As soon as the open-source core version is running, it is time to take the next step:<br><a href="https://forms.office.com/r/sgKrkkd0Eb"><button class="button is-link is-normal is-responsive is-hover">Submit this form to gain access to a full-featured 14-day trial license</button></a>

 The form collects the following information:
 - Company name and full address
-- The VAT number of your company
+- The VAT number of your company (EU only)
 - Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
 - List of license groups and maximum members in the following format (see '[How license groups work](#how-license-groups-work)' for details):
   - DNS domain name of the Active Directory domain (not the email domain) the license group is in.